CoolDude2349/schoolworkforall/iframe-trick.md

 6. Once the iframe shows the content, click the button super fast.

 Now you can view the page you want offline using an iframe.
 You won't need to do steps 4 and 5.

+Also (if your iframing the offline pages): You may be able to directly access it offline, since the sw and IndexedDB got initialized.